After Carol Dweck’s “Mindset” the “growth mindset” has become a popular concept in self-development.

 Unluckily, people often know little about your level or expertise.

-And if you act like a learner, they will think you’re a learner.
+If you act like a learner, they will think you’re a beginner.
 If that other person acts like a teacher, he becomes the teacher.

 Result: they become the high-power expert, the one worth being listened to -and the one worth buying from-.